anupky/TSF_GRIP_TASK3/README.md

 - The distance (in pixels between 2 persons).

 # Outputs
-Both video outputs (normal frame and bird eye view) will be stored in the outputs file.
+Both video outputs will be stored in the outputs file.